kevinolega/minimalchanges/_posts/2019-08-13-sugar-warning.md

 Like top 97% high.

-That being said, I discovered that to avoid this issue, affecting my performance at work, my income and day to day functions, I'm avoiding all forms of...
+That being said, I discovered that to avoid this issue and prevent it from affecting my performance at work, my income and day to day functions, I'm avoiding all forms of...

 - Sugar and sweets
 - Carbohydrates (rice, bread, noodles)
 - Junk Food and chips.
 - Alcohol
+- Sleep depriviation

 And everytime I avoid this, I'm able to stay functional.